RX14/RX14/forkreason.md

 #Reason for the fork

-Fun! #obsidian@EsperNet was having fun, and I joiend in.
+Fun! #obsidian@EsperNet was having fun, and I joined in.

-#Reson for tihs file
+#Reason for this file

-Making the Netwrok graph compliacted.
+Making the Network graph complicated.